 CI’s President Richard R. Rush stated “We are delighted to host such an important conference on our campus.
 Undergraduate research at CSU campuses uniquely prepares our graduates for the global market.
 We are proud of our faculty for creating these opportunities for our students to strengthen further their understanding about how they can impact the society to improve the quality of life for all citizens.”

-Elizabeth L. Ambos, Assistant Vice Chancellor for Research Initiatives and Partnerships at the California State University, Office of the Chancellor said: “Undergraduate Research is known to be a high impact educational practice that can contribute significantly to student success.
+Elizabeth L. Ambos, Assistant Vice Chancellor for Research Initiatives and Partnerships at the California State University, Chancellor's office said: “Undergraduate Research is known to be a high impact educational practice that can contribute significantly to student success.
 Through this ground-breaking conference, we will obtain the first-ever system-wide assessment of undergraduate research activity in the CSU.
 The lessons learned and best practices shared at Channel Islands will provide important insights into how the California State University can further develop its undergraduate research activities.”

 This event directly precedes the 14th Annual CSU University Teaching Conference, which will also be held on the Channel Islands campus on Saturday, April 16.

 # # #

 CSU Channel Islands (CI) is the only four-year, public university in Ventura County and is known for its interdisciplinary, multicultural and international perspectives, and its emphasis on experiential and service learning.
 CI's strong academic programs focus on business, sciences, liberal studies, teaching credentials, and innovative master's degrees.
 Students benefit from individual attention, up-to-date technology, and classroom instruction augmented by outstanding faculty research.
 CI has been designated by the U.S. Department of Education as a Hispanic-Serving Institution and is committed to serving students of all backgrounds from the region and beyond.
 Connect with and learn more about CI by visiting CI's Social Media.